Sengxian/fastmoe-website/documentation/get-started.md

 ---
 layout: page
 title: Get Started
-description: Get started with FastMoE with docker
+description: Get started with FastMoE
 ---

 Get Started
 ============

+You can get started with FastMoE with docker or in a direct way.

 ## Docker